sybrew/the-seo-framework/readme.txt

 		* New option indexes, available via `the_seo_framework()->get_option( $index )`, serialized on option `autodescription-site-settings`:
 			* `(array) disabled_post_types`
 		* The sitemap xsl stylesheet now has its colors defined in various `xsl:variable` elements.
 It's also completely reconfigurable via hooks.
+		* The plugin now initializes options cache.
+For instance, when the plugin's activated a temporarily value will be set that it did.
 	* **Improved:**
 		* A "doing it wrong" notice is now supplied when calling `the_seo_framework()` too early.
 		* Fixed all "non-passive event listener" warnings caused by jQuery, by using our own event handlers.